 Connect using OpenVPN

-The most popular OpenVPN client application for Mac is Tunnelblick.
+The most popular OpenVPN client application for Mac is Tunnelblick (alternatively, you may install Viscosity for Mac).
 Here is how to proceed:

 - Download and install Tunnelblick.